-- name user-visible name of the global view.

-- icon (optional) 18x18 portlet icon resource ID.

-- contentSpec

-- url relative URL to the HTML page that loads the view content.

-- dialogTitle portlet title.

-- dialogSize portlet width and height.
+- name user-visible name of the global view. - icon (optional) 18x18 portlet icon resource ID. - contentSpec - url relative URL to the HTML page that loads the view content. - dialogTitle portlet title. - size width and height of the portlet content area: - width can only be 1, the default width. - height can only be 1 or 2, multiples of the default height.